 What Most Doctors Do Wrong

-The herd-mentality, lazy doctor is all too happy to recommend a mood-elevating antidepressant, stimulating amphetamine like Ritalin, pain pill, or cholesterol-lowering medication for the symptoms of low thyroid, while missing the real problem, the cause hypothyroid itself.
-I believe the “art” of doctoring is taking the time to do the appropriate detective work, to figure out the cause or causes, not to merely treat symptoms because it is “what we’ve always done.”
-Patients are more than an insurance code; they are real, live human beings, as unique and different on the inside as they are on the outside.
+The herd-mentality, lazy doctor is all too happy to recommend a mood-elevating antidepressant, stimulating amphetamine like Ritalin, pain pill, or cholesterol-lowering medication for the symptoms of low thyroid, while missing the real problem of hypothyroid itself.
+I believe the “art” of doctoring is taking the time to do the appropriate detective work to figure out the cause or causes, and not merely treat the symptoms.
+Patients are more than an insurance code.
+They are real, live human beings, as unique and different on the inside as they are on the outside.

 The first step is getting the appropriate blood work done, a step often neglected by most doctors.
 Uncovering and then appropriately treating low thyroid conditions requires thinking outside the box and good old detective work.